nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `listRegion Central` lists all clients from the Central region in the address book
+* `listRegion Central` lists all clients from the Central region in FAid.

 ### Find clients by policy name : `findPolicy`